cortelos/mbio-vehicle-catalog/catalog-backend/README.md

 The credentials for accessing the database console are available on `application.yml` under `src/main/resources`.

 The `VEHICLE` table, maps the `Vehicle` entity and will be used to persist all the vehicles.

+### Docker

+In `pom.xml` docker-maven-plugin was configured to build a docker image (with goal docker:build) and copy the spring boot for docker machine.

+If you want to build a docker image with backend inside please run `mvn package docker:build -DskipTests`